 - Children adapt to common types of child resistant packaging, making older solutions increasingly ineffective.
 Outdated packaging that looks old-fashioned does not look good on a modern brand.

 It is vital to work with a knowledgeable packaging manufacturer that is on the cutting edge of new technologies and innovation.
-They can be a trusted advisor on which child resistant packaging options are no longer used and which types are being developed.
+They can be a trusted advisor on which child resistant packaging options are no longer used and which new types are being developed.

 Child Resistant or Senior-Friendly?
 You Can Have Both

 Our product experts at Drug Plastics have developed several exclusive child resistant closures that work with our bottles to make dependable packaging systems.
 Even though product packaging must be difficult for children to open, it still must be user-friendly for adults, seniors, and those with limited finger mobility.
-Our commitment to safe and innovative packaging design ensures that your product will be protected and secure from children, while still remaining easy to use for adults.
+Our commitment to secure and innovative packaging design ensures that your product will be protected from children, while still remaining easy to use for adults.

 Here are a few examples of child resistant closures options that maintain easy opening for seniors available from Drug Plastics.